 Other ways to beat the heat in the UAE

-Drop in playgroups and other kids classes that run over summer
+Drop-in playgroups and other kids’ classes that run over the summer

-- Volunteer group Abu Dhabi Mums, run for from the first floor of the clubhouse at The Dome, Al Rawdat still have daily morning playgroup “mix & match” on the schedule (20AED drop-in rate).
+- Volunteer group Abu Dhabi Mums, run from the first floor of the clubhouse at The Dome, Al Rawdat still has daily morning playgroup “mix & match” on the schedule.